How ctx works

-ctx turns existing local coding-agent history into a searchable SQLite index.
-A later agent can search for a phrase like failed migration, open the matching event, and inspect the session where that failure happened.
+ctx makes local coding-agent history searchable by normalizing provider data into a self-contained local Core.
+A later agent can search for a phrase like failed migration, open the matching event, and inspect the session where it happened.

 Discovery